 Via the lovely, feisty Holly Westergren and our friends over at Sir Richard’s:

-Ok, boys, gentlemen, not so gentle men, knights in shining armor, pimps and playas.
+Okay boys, gentlemen, not-so-gentle men, knights in shining armor, pimps and playas…

 You’ve see us in the gym, in yoga studios, in magazines or on TV.
 Maybe you’ve even taken our classes—we yoginis, the flexible dare-devils on a spiritual mission who seem to float around the world so freely.
 We’re a different breed.
 Most of us are born travelers, nomads even.
 Most of us don’t like societal rules and conventions.
 And most of us don’t adhere to them and have dedicated our lives to living outside boxes in some way or another.